 The National Weight Control Registry is an organization that tracks people who have successfully lost significant amounts of weight and kept it off.
-They found that 90% of those who have successfully maintained their weight exercise an average of 1 hour per day.
+They found that 90% of those who have successfully maintained their weight exercised an average of one hour per day.

 Seek new motivation.

-Being overweight is a major motivator, and once this daily discomfort is no longer present, that motivator is gone.
+Being overweight is a significant motivator, and once this daily discomfort is no longer present, that motivator is gone.
 It’s important to seek new things that continue to motivate you.
-Start your day thinking about how far you've come, and how good you feel.
+Start your day thinking about how far you've come and how good you feel.
 This can be in the form of meditation, journal writing, or positive self-talk.
-Set new fitness goals every 6 months, such as registering for a race or trying new activities.
+Set new fitness goals every six months, such as registering for a race or trying new activities.
 Pin up a before and after picture on your refrigerator or bathroom mirror.
 Mentally remind yourself that your healthy behaviors have resulted in a healthier you.

 Maintain your structure.